makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 3. Based on the previous point, copying data from the ticket updates generator to another open Excel workbook risks the **Updates** and **Assignment** worksheets re-randomising during that process, and causing discrepancies.
 To get around that, you can Save As each worksheet as a new tab delimited flat text file.
 Then copy-and-paste from those flat text files into the new Excel workbook, to avoid that problem.

-A third optional Excel dataset below was extracted from Wikipedia with relative data points on when Daylight Savings are applied for different timezones and the hour offsets, which I've referred to as "anchors".
+A third optional Excel dataset below was extracted from Wikipedia with relative data points on when Daylight Savings are applied for different time zones and the hour offsets, which I've referred to as "anchors".

 ### Standard and Daylight Saving Observations dataset
 * [https://github.com/datamesse/data-visualisation-datasets/blob/main/Support ticket updates/Time zone offsets and DST observations.xlsx](https://github.com/datamesse/data-visualisation-datasets/raw/main/Support%20ticket%20updates/Time%20zone%20offsets%20and%20DST%20observations.xlsx?raw=true)